This is a constantly updated part of the website. We hope that this database will help you organise and shape your paediatric anaesthesia training.

 Please contact Richard Beringer (departmental lead) if you would like to visit or for more information (contact details above).

-The theatre workload is supported by a 14 bed intensive care unit which is staffed by physician intensivists.
+The theatre workload is supported by a 22 bed intensive care unit which is staffed by physician and anaesthetic intensivists, and provides ECLS support.
+Many of the staff also have commitments to ScotStar, the national paediatric retrieval service.

-There is also a comprehensive acute and chronic pain service with 2 full time specialist pain nurses and multidisciplinary team support.
+The department has a comprehensive consultant led acute and chronic pain service with 3 full time specialist pain nurses and multidisciplinary team support.

-The post CCT fellowship positions are open to anyone holding a CCT in anaesthesia.
-Additionally we ask that applicants have 6 months or more experience in paediatric anaesthesia.
-The fellowship comprises a total of 9 months of paediatric anaesthesia with a 3 month rotation to PICU.
+The post CCT fellowship positions are open to anyone holding a CCT in anaesthesia, and meet the RCOA criteria of completing higher level paediatric training.
+The fellowships can be 6-12 months in duration.
+12 month posts will comprises a total of 9 months of paediatric anaesthesia with a 3 month rotation to PICU.
 Generally there is an expectation that approximately 50% of the post will be allocated to service with the remainder being training.
 The post can be tailored according to training requirements.

 Hospital name: Leeds Children's Hospital, Clarendon Wing, LEEDS, West Yorkshire, LS1 3EX.
 UK